-After an applicable out-of-pocket maximum has been met, all other covered benefits received during the rest of the calendar year will be covered at 100 percent, except for any charge not covered by the plan, or charge in excess of the non-network provider reimbursement amount, charge you pay in addition to your deductible or coinsurance when you choose to use a preferred brand or non-preferred brand prescription drug when a chemically equivalent generic drug is available.
+After an applicable out-of-pocket maximum has been met, all other covered benefits received during the rest of the calendar year will be covered at 100 percent, except for any charge not covered by the plan, or charge in excess of the non-network provider reimbursement amount, charge you pay in addition to your deductible.
+The difference in cost between a generic and brand name medication when you or your provider choose the brand name when a chemically equivalent generic is available, and the coinsurance for non-preferred (Tier 3) drugs also do not apply to the annual out-of-pocket maximum.